nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

     - is recorded as **deceased**:

-      - The registration **SHALL** be halted and an error returned to the consuming system
+      - The registration **SHALL** be halted and an error returned to the consumer application

 - **If a matching patient record IS NOT found**: